8 biggest risks of fixed-income investing

 As a bond investor, your return will come from the payment of coupons and principal at the specified times, the reinvestment of those coupons, and any profit or loss if you sell the bond before its maturity date.

-Credit risk is a major risk for bond investors, but there are additional credit-related risks that investors should be aware of too.
+Credit risk is a major risk for bond investors, but there are additional credit-related risks that investors should be aware of too, including some below.

 2. Spread risk